GribouilleVert/RTH/README.md

 ## What is it?

-The Routing Tables Generator, or RTG, is a program that aims to provide an easy, and quick, way to create routing tables.
+The Routing Tables Helper, or RTH, is a program that aims to provide an easy, and quick, way to create routing tables.
 Instead of having to create them by hand, using a Virtual Machine or your own network, and a piece of paper, this virtual network builder and routing tables generator does it all for you.